 Booking a trip with a guide on the same river is a very good idea.
 Rivers change from year to year and even day to day, so do your research.

-And always wear a life jacket!
+Always, always wear a PFD!